uhlibraries-digital/bcdams-map/guidelines/accessRights.md

 {% include guidelines.md %}

-Enter an appropriate access rights statement supplied by the project curator.
-These guidelines are pending deliverables from the [Rights Metadata Working Group](https://github.com/uhlibraries-digital/bcdams-map/wiki#rights-metadata-working-group-rmwg).
+Enter an appropriate access rights value supplied by the project curator.

+__Values__
+- Individual
+- Staff
+- Campus
+- Community
+- Public

+__Descriptions__
+- Individual: Access granted to designated individuals only
+- Staff: Access granted to UH Libraries staff only
+- Campus: Access granted to users on campus; CougarNet credentials not required
+- Community: Access granted to users with Cougarnet credentials
+- Public: Openly accessible to the public